-Staff and pupils are expected to save all data relating to their work to either a Google drive, the staff drive or to the Pupils' drive on the school's central server.
+Staff and pupils are expected to save all data relating to their work to either a Google drive or the staff drive school's central server.

 Staff devices should be encrypted if any data or passwords are stored on them.
 The school expects all removable media (USB memory sticks, CDs, portable drives) taken outside school or sent by post or courier to be encrypted by the Head of IT Services before sending.
 However, the use of these should be kept to an absolute minimum and remote access via the School's VPN should always be the primary method of storage.